The long quest for vacuum birefringence in magnetars: 1E 1547.0-5408 and the elusive smoking gun: Discussion

-Our RVM fit of $\mathrm{PA}$ measured by \ixpe\ yields a different geometry, with the magnetic North separated from the rotation axis by $\approx 160^\circ$ (i.e. the net inclination between the magnetic and the rotation axes is $\approx20^\circ$) and the LOS is tilted by more than $90^\circ$ over the rotation axis.
-We have also shown that the geometry proposed by \citet{2025arXiv250919446S} is statistically ruled out when applied to the X-ray modulation of $\mathrm{PA}$.
+Our RVM fit of $\mathrm{PA}$ measured by \ixpe\ produces a different geometry, with a net inclination between the magnetic and rotation axes of $\sim 20^\circ$ and the LOS tilted by $\sim 75^\circ$ wrt the rotation axis.
+The nearly aligned geometries proposed by \citet{2025arXiv250919446S} are, according to our posteriors, excluded with significance $\gtrsim 90\%$.

 In the geometry we found, the difference in the degree of polarization obtained with or without accounting for vacuum birefringence is expected to be negligible because of the limited extent of the emission region and of the strong magnetic field of the source.
-In such cases, in fact, the change in the magnetic field direction across the emitting area is quite small, mimicking the conditions that would anyway occur at large distance from the source \cite[$r_\mathrm{pl}\approx100R_\mathrm{NS}$,][]{2009MNRAS.398..515W}.
+In such cases, in fact, the change in the magnetic field direction across the emitting area is quite small, mimicking the conditions that would generally occur at a large distance from the source \cite[$r_\mathrm{pl}\approx100R_\mathrm{NS}$,][]{2009MNRAS.398..515W}.

+To provide a quantitative estimate, we performed a simulation using the ray-tracing code discussed in \citet{2015MNRAS.454.3254T}.
+General relativistic corrections, both in the photon trajectories and in the magnetic field, are accounted for.
+We assumed a neutron star mass and radius of $M=1.4\,M_\odot$ and $R=12\ \mathrm{km}$, respectively, and a (polar) value of the dipole field $B\sim5\times10^{14}\,\mathrm{G}$.
+The emission comes from a circular spot centered on the magnetic pole with semi-aperture $\theta\approx6^\circ$, corresponding to $R_\mathrm{BB}\approx1.2\,\mathrm{km}$ (as evaluated by a distant observer, see Table \ref{tab:spec_xspec}).
+The spot is divided into a hot ($kT_\mathrm{h}=0.87\,\mathrm{keV}$, $\theta_\mathrm{h}\approx 3^\circ$) cap with a large intrinsic polarization ($80\%$), surrounded by a warm ($kT_\mathrm{w}=0.76\,\mathrm{keV}$) annulus, extending from $3^\circ$ to $6^\circ$, with a lower polarization ($30\%$); the rest of the surface is cold, at $kT_\mathrm{c}=0.15\,\mathrm{keV}$.
+Both regions emit isotropic blackbody radiation and the (constant) polarization degrees were chosen in such a way to recover the observed $\mathrm{PD}$ in the \ixpe\ band.
+All previous quantities are measured by a stationary observer at the star surface, unless explicitly stated otherwise.